Secondary Master's in Machine Learning

 - Any additional information you wish to supply to the Admissions Committee

-The nomination from the advisor or supervisor may be as simple as, "I support [applicant]'s decision to pursue the Secondary MS in Machine Learning."
+The approval statement from the advisor or supervisor may be as simple as, "I support [applicant]'s decision to pursue the Secondary MS in Machine Learning."

-All materials, including endorsement and nomination letters, must be received by the application deadline for consideration that semester.
+All materials must be received by the application deadline for consideration that semester.
 The Program Coordinator will store any materials submitted early until the application deadline.

 For questions about the Machine Learning Master's Program that have not been answered on our webpages, please contact the Machine Learning Master's Programs Coordinator, Dorothy Holland-Minkley.
-Stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001, or email her at firstname.lastname@example.org.
+During Fall and Spring, you can stop by her prospective student office hours on Fridays, 2 PM - 3 PM, in GHC 8001.
+You can also email her at any time at firstname.lastname@example.org.